Florida Deciding Whether To Prosecute Woman Who Turned In Estranged Husband's Guns

 "So you are telling me you committed armed burglary?" a police officer asked her, according to local media reports citing a police affidavit.

 Police arrested her and charged her with two counts of grand theft of a firearm and one count of armed burglary.
-Irby spent six days in jail.
-She got out on $7,000 bond last Thursday.
+She spent six days in jail and got out on $7,000 bond last Thursday.

-Her family says that Irby, who goes by her middle name Taylor, took the weapons to police out of fear for her and her children's safety.
+Her family says that Courtney Irby, who goes by her middle name Taylor, took the weapons to police out of fear for her and her children's safety.
 "My sister was hysterical," Haley Burke told a local news site.
 "She knew that this just poked the bear, and he would be coming after her."

 Citing court documents, the news site reported that Joseph Irby accused his wife of showing aggression during their divorce proceedings and said she had taken a third firearm that he said was not handed over to police.

-News of Courtney Irby's arrest sparked outrage and got the attention of state Rep. Anna Eskamani, D-Orlando.
-Eskamani sent a letter to Polk County State Attorney Brian Haas requesting that he not prosecute Irby.
+News of her arrest sparked outrage and got the attention of state Rep. Anna Eskamani, D-Orlando.
+Eskamani sent a letter to Polk County State Attorney Brian Haas requesting that he not prosecute Courtney Irby.

 "Prosecuting Ms. Irby sets a scary precedent that if someone seeks help to escape abuse, they will be punished for it," Eskamani wrote.
 "Court records show that Ms. Irby applied for a temporary injunction against her husband, and the two were in the process of a divorce.
 When the officers contacted the husband, who was still in the Polk County Jail, he insisted they press charges."

 Haas has yet to reach a decision.
 "As of today, we are still awaiting various reports, statements and other documentation to be submitted from the Lakeland Police Department," he said in a statement emailed to NPR on Tuesday morning.
 Haas said that when his office has all the information, it will "expeditiously" decide what, if any, charges should be filed.
-That decision is expected to come within 21 days of Courtney Irby's arrest on June 15, a spokesperson told NPR.
+That decision is expected to come within 21 days of her arrest on June 15, a spokesperson told NPR.

 The Lakeland Police Department did not immediately respond to a request for comment.